SteveRan/NMEA2TCP/README.md

 5 Configure u-center to receive NMEA from a TCP network connection.

-6 Configure NMEA2TCP.py to use the Traquito serial port.
+6 Run NMEA2TCP.py and pass in the serial port name as an argument e.g. python NMEA2TCP.py COM13

-7 Run NMEA2TCP.py - you should see the serial port and TCP port number echoed
+7 Once started NMEA2TCP should display the serial port and TCP port number echoed

 8 Run u-center and open the GPS (Reciver>Connection>Network Connection) and enter "tcp://localhost:54321"